What Is Dissociative Identity Disorder?

 The distinct personalities may serve diverse roles in helping the individual cope with life's dilemmas.
 For instance, there's an average of two to four personalities present when the patient is initially diagnosed.
 Then there's an average of 13 to 15 personalities that can become known over the course of treatment.
 Environmental triggers or life events cause a sudden shift from one alter or personality to another.

-What Other Psychiatric Illnesses Might Occur With DID?
+What Other Mental Health Conditions Can Occur With DID?

-Along with the dissociation and multiple or split personalities, people with dissociative disorders may experience a number of other psychiatric problems, including symptoms:
+Along with the dissociation and multiple or split personalities, people with dissociative disorders may have a number of other psychiatric problems, including symptoms like:

 - Mood swings